vyos/vyos-documentation/docs/configexamples/inter-vrf-routing-vrf-lite.rst

    set policy route-map LAN2-Internet-v6 rule 1 match ipv6 address prefix-list 'LAN2-Internet-v6'

 We are using a "white list" approach by allowing only what is necessary.
-In case that need to implement a "black list" approach you will ned to change the action in the route-map for a deny BUT you need to add a rule that permit the rest due to the implicit deny in the route-map.
+In case that need to implement a "black list" approach then you will need to change the action in the route-map for a deny BUT you need to add a rule that permits the rest due to the implicit deny in the route-map.

-Then we need to attach the policy into the bgp process.
+Then we need to attach the policy to the BGP process.
 This needs to be under the import statement in the vrf we need to filter.

 .. code-block:: none